-There are multiple types of rooting cubes made from different material, each with its own benefit:
+There are multiple types of rooting cubes made from different material, each with its own benefits:

 - Rockwool: Made by melting rock and spinning it into fine threads, this common material is sterile and very porous.
 Make sure it has good drainage because it sucks up water easily.

 - Peat: These hold onto moisture and are organic and biodegradable, but they can have difficulty maintaining their structure.

 - Foam: These cubes don’t get as waterlogged as rockwool and have no effect on pH levels.

 Before cloning machines became more affordable this method of cloning was the go-to for growers.
 It’s becoming less desirable because it can be a hassle to use all the pieces and machines are much easier and have a higher success rate.